droyed/datatools/docs/source/tfod_setup_imgs_xmls.md

 ### Demos

-Run `bash rundemos.sh` to run the demos that showcase runs on these scenarios.
+Run `demos/objdetect_setup/bash rundemos.sh` to run the demos that showcase runs on these scenarios.